Siege of Delhi (1857): The assault

 The first three columns, under Nicholson's overall command, gathered in and behind a building known as the Khudsia Bagh, a former summer residence of the Mughal Kings, about a quarter of a mile from the north walls.
 The fourth column was intended to attack only when the Kabul Gate on the west of the city walls was opened from behind by the other columns.
 The fifth column and the cavalry were in reserve.

 The attack was supposed to be launched at dawn, but the defenders had repaired some of the breaches overnight with sandbags, and further bombardment was required.
 Eventually, Nicholson gave the signal and the attackers charged.
 The first column stormed through the breach in the Kashmir Bastion and the second through that in the Water Bastion by the Jumna River, but this was not without difficulty, as most of the scaling ladders were broken before they could be emplaced.

 The third column attacked the Kashmiri Gate on the north wall.
 Two sapper officers, Lieutenants Home and Salkeld (both of whom subsequently won the Victoria Cross), led a suicidal mission, a small party of British and Indian sappers which placed four gunpowder charges and sandbags against the gate under fire from just 10 ft away.
 Several of them were wounded or killed trying to light the fuse.
-The explosion demolished part of the gate, a bugler with the party signalled success and the third column charged in.
+The explosion demolished part of the gate.
+Bugler Robert Hawthorne, 52nd Foot, who had accompanied the party, bravely signalled success and the third column charged in with a cheer..
+Hawthorne was subsequently awarded the VC for his gallantry.